Darco2903/track-queue/README.md

 ## Description

 `Track Queue` is a TypeScript library that provides a strongly-typed queue with tracking capabilities.
 It allows to define a queue of items and track the current position, previous items, and next items in the queue.
+This can be useful in various scenarios, such as media players, task management systems, or any situation where you need to manage a sequence of items and navigate through them efficiently.

+## Features

+- Strongly-typed queue with generics
+- Track current position in the queue
+- Move forward and backward through the queue
+- Insert items at any position in the queue
+- Inspect next and previous items
+- And some more...

 ## Installation